18F/a11y-metrics/README.md

 ## Testing

-Unfortunately, this project does not yet have any unit tests.
+We use [Jest][] for tests; tests are in the `test` subdirectory.
+Run `docker-compose run app jest --watch` to run the tests and continuously watch for changes.

-However, it does use [Flow's comment syntax][flow] for strong typing, and `docker-compose run app npm test` will fail if any errors are reported by Flow.
+We also use [Flow's comment syntax][flow] for strong typing, and `docker-compose run app npm test` will fail if any errors are reported by Flow.